Welcome to Careerolife

 Career development is a journey.
 Wherever you are in the process – from career planning to considering a graduate school – we offer assistance through our different post of articles, blogs, information’s on education, career, health & lifestyle to help you plan and achieve a successful career & a meaningful life.

 Of the many paths to success, none can be walked alone.
-A support network is crucial both at and outside work – and members of that network must get their needs met too.
-In pursuit of rich professional and personal lives, men and women will surely continue to face tough decisions about where to concentrate their efforts.
+A support network is crucial both at work and outside – and members of this network must get their needs met.
+In pursuit of rich professional and personal lives, men and women will continue to face tough decisions about where to concentrate their efforts.
 We suggest that earnestly trying to focus is what will see them through.

 Enjoy your Lifestyle:

-A way of living of individuals, families, and societies, which they manifest in coping with their physical, psychological, social, and economic environments on a day-to-day basis.
+Way of living of individuals, families and societies are manifested with their physical, psychological, social, and economic environments on a day-to-day basis.

-Lifestyle is expressed in both work and leisure behavior patterns and (on an individual basis) in activities, attitudes, interests, opinions, values, and allocation of income.
-It also reflects people’s self image or self concept; the way they see themselves and believe they are seen by the others.
-Lifestyle is a composite of motivations, needs, and wants and is influenced by factors such as culture, family, reference groups, and social class.
+Lifestyle reflects both the individual’s work and leisure habits in activities, attitudes, interests, opinions, values and income distribution.
+It reflects people’s self image or concept; the way they see themselves and believe to be seen by others.
+Lifestyle is a composite of motivations, needs, and wants.
+It is affected by factors such as culture, family, reference groups and social class.

 Lifestyle is the interests, opinions, behaviours, and behavioural orientations of an individual, group, or culture.
-Lifestyle is a combination of determining intangible or tangible factors.
-Tangible factors relate specifically to demographic variables, i.e. an individual’s demographic profile, whereas intangible factors concern the psychological aspects of an individual such as personal values, preferences, and outlooks.
+Life-style is a combination of determining intangible or tangible factors.
+Tangible factors focus specifically on demographic variables, i.e. a person’s demographic profile.
+Intangible factors relate to a person’s psychological aspects, such as personal values, preferences and perspectives.